jhpyle/docassemble/_docs/development.md

 intended, and then you will put your interview into a [package] and save that package somewhere: on [PyPI], on [Github], or in a ZIP file.
-You will then install that [package] on the production server by logging into the production server as an administrator, going to "Package Management" from the menu, then selecting "Update a package."
+You will then install that [package] on the production server by logging into the production server as an administrator and going to "Package Management" from the menu.
 Your users will access the interviews at links like `https://docassemble.example.com?i=docassemble.bankruptcy:data/questions/chapter7.yml`, where `docassemble.example.com` is the address of your production server, `docassemble.bankruptcy` is the name of your [package], and